Quality control of finished products. Product quality control, which cannot be neglected

 • waste, defective products;

-• processing of marriage;
+• recycling of defects;

 • unplanned sorting;

-• researching the problem;
+• research of the problem;

-• repeated checks;
+• repeated inspections;

 Typical external costs of marriage are:

-• replacement costs for defective goods
+• costs of replacing defective goods

 • maintenance and repair of defective goods

-• the cost of the product warranty.
+• cost of product warranty.

 Practical examples of the use of quality control can be found in Almanac "Production Management"